openUC2/UC2-GIT/CAD/CUBE_STAGE_Z-Sample_v2/Readme.md

 ![](./IMAGES/Assembly_XY_Translator_Lightsheet_v2.png)

-A nice video on the working-principle of the stage-mechanism can be found [here](https://www.youtube.com/watch?v=PaypcVFPs48&feature=youtu.be&t=412).

 ## Properties
 * theoretically no play due to the use of flexure berings
 * moving range around +/- 10mm